syncfusion-content/asp.netwebforms-docs/aspnet/PDF/ImageElement.md

 * Tif
 * Emf, EMF plus and EMF plus Dual

 Essential PDF provides you support for loading image streams, files on disk, and System.Drawing.Bitmap objects.
 You can resize and insert the images into a PDF document at the required size.
 Also advanced features such as transparency and soft masking are supported.

 Images are supported through the PdfImage class that is an abstract base class that provides the common functionality for PdfBitmap and PdfMetafile classes.
 There are static methods in PdfImage providing the capability to create a PdfImage instance from different sources.

 N> Image quality is 100 by default, which increases the resultant file size and quality.
 Reducing the quality will reduce the file size.

 ### Working with Bitmap

 PdfBitmap class provides functionality of raster images described above.
 Masks and alpha channels are supported.
 There are two different kinds of masks: color mask that is implemented by the PdfColorMask class, and image mask that is implemented by the PdfImageMask class.
 Masks are set by using the Maskproperty of the PdfBitmap object.

 DrawImage method of the PdfGraphics class draws a given image at a specified location and contains parameters that provide control over the image alignment and scaling.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.